Jānis Puriņš: Biography

-On September 29, 1920, Janis Puriņš resigned as the commander of the Kurzeme Division, but remained as the commander of the 2nd Ventspils Infantry Regiment.
-On June 22, 1925, he was promoted to colonel.
+On 29 September 1920 Janis Puriņš resigned as the commander of the Kurzeme Division but remained as the commander of the 2nd Ventspils Infantry Regiment.
+On 22 June 1925 he was promoted to colonel.
 In the middle of 1928, he was transferred to the Riga War District Administration.
-At the end of the 1930s, he again served as commander of the regiment, retired from service in 1939, and lived in his father's home in Sakaiņi, Mārsnēni Parish.
+At the end of the 1930s, he again served as commander of the regiment retired from service in 1939, and lived in his father's home in Sakaiņi, Mārsnēni Parish.

 During the Second World War he was the commandant of the Mārsnēni, Liepa and Ranka parishes (1941-1944).
-On October 13, 1944, during the Soviet re-occupation of Latvia, he was arrested by Soviet soldiers and on November 18, 1944, after the verdict of the 3rd Baltic Navy Military Tribunal, Jānis Puriņš was imprisoned in Riga's 2nd Prison, where he disappeared and was likely executed.
+On 13 October 1944, during the Soviet re-occupation of Latvia, he was arrested by Soviet soldiers, and on 18 November 1944, after the verdict of the 3rd Baltic Navy Military Tribunal, Jānis Puriņš was imprisoned in Riga's 2nd Prison, where he disappeared and was likely executed.